colts70/DFH-SFH-isn-t-just-an-AI-grounding-protocol.-It-s-a-SEO-cheat-code-AI-compatibility-layer-canonical-/README.md

 It’s DNS for meaning.

-Just like DNS solved “how do machines find computers,” DFH solves “how do machines understand reality.”
+DNS solved:

+How do machines find computers?

+DFH solves:

+How do machines understand reality?

 🔥 The Bottom Line
 Companies want DFH because it gives them: